-(1) All RTAs and training facilities aboard this Installation are assigned to the CG MCIEAST-MCB CAMLEJ.
-Units that are primary users of certain ranges inherit no title to those ranges and possess no authority to modify nomenclature, purpose, or design of any range or facility without prior approval as listed in this Order.

-(2) Range Control Branch (RCB)/Range Development Branch (RDB)/Range Maintenance Branch (RMB) personnel are authorized access to all RTAs and training facilities for the purpose of inspection, operation, safety, HAZMAT, or required maintenance at any time.
-RCB/RDB/RMB/RTAM Division personnel will not disrupt unit training in the performance of these duties unless coordinated with the ROIC/RSO; training units will not interfere with those personnel as they conduct normal inspections/safety surveys.
-Range Inspectors will conduct random inspections of RTAs and training facilities, and all structures assigned during their daily operations to verify strict adherence to all range safety regulations, other MCIEAST-MCB CAMLEJ orders and policies, and report any and all violations to the RCO as required /directed.

-(3) The MCIEAST-MCB CAMLEJ Ammunition and Explosives Safety Officer (AESO) and other designated personnel will be granted access to all ranges for explosives/ammunition safety matters to ensure units are abiding by all required/approved regulations regarding the safe transportation and storage of A&E. Units must notify the AESO at (910) 451-6281 when they intend to store/stage ammunition on a range for more than 48 hours.
-The temporary storage of A&E for more than five consecutive days requires approval, in writing, from the CG MCIEAST-MCB CAMLEJ.

-5. Authorization to Fire.
+- (1) All RTAs and training facilities aboard this Installation are assigned to the CG MCIEAST-MCB CAMLEJ.
+Units that are primary users of certain ranges inherit no title to those ranges and possess no authority to modify nomenclature, purpose, or design of any range or facility without prior approval as listed in this Order. - (2) Range Control Branch (RCB)/Range Development Branch (RDB)/Range Maintenance Branch (RMB) personnel are authorized access to all (RTAs) live fire ranges, training areas, and training facilities for the purpose of inspection, operation, safety, HAZMAT, or required maintenance at any time.
+RCB/RDB/RMB/RTAM Division personnel will not disrupt unit training in the performance of these duties unless coordinated with the OIC/RSO; training units will not interfere with those personnel as they conduct normal inspections /safety surveys.
+Range Inspectors will conduct random inspections of RTAs and training facilities, and all structures assigned during their daily operations to verify strict adherence to all range safety regulations, other MCIEAST-MCB CAMLEJ orders and policies, and report any and all violations to the RCO as required/directed. - (3) The MCIEAST-MCB CAMLEJ Ammunition and Explosives Safety Officer (AESO) and other designated personnel will be granted access to all ranges for explosives/ammunition safety matters to ensure units are abiding by all required/approved regulations regarding the safe transportation and storage of A&E. Units should refer to ref (br), chapter 2 for ammunition storage / staging requirements. - 5.
+Authorization to Fire.
 A RFWO message will be produced daily by the RCOO/RCOC and promulgated by an AHMS or Naval message and posted on the Range Control Web Page.
 No firing will be conducted unless it is specifically listed in the RFWO message, or as authorized by the RCO/RCOO.
 In addition, authorization to fire must be obtained from BLACKBURN immediately prior to firing.
 Procedures for requesting and scheduling RTAs and training facilities are contained in Chapter 3 of this Order.